aspose-pdf/Aspose.PDF-Documentation/python-net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.11

-From 23.11 possible to remove the hidden text, the following code snippet can be used:
+Since 23.11 possible to remove the hidden text.
+The following code snippet can be used:

 ```python